syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 The `BINOM.DIST` function returns the Binomial Distribution probability for a given number of successes from a specified number of trials.

 #### Syntax
-BINOM.DIST (trial number,sp,value, cumulative)
+BINOM.DIST (trial number,success_probability,value, cumulative)

 #### Where
 * **trial** number is the number of Bernoulli trials.
-* **sp** is the probability of a success on each trial.
+* **success_probability** is the probability of a success on each trial.
 * **value** is the criterion value.
 * **cumulative** is a logical value that determines the form of the function.

 #### Remarks
-`#NUM!` - occurs if trial number is less than zero, if sp and value is less than zero or greater one.<br/>
+`#NUM!` - occurs if trial number is less than zero, if success_probability and value is less than zero or greater one.<br/>
-`#VALUE!` - occurs if trials, sp and value are non-numeric.
+`#VALUE!` - occurs if trials, success_probability and value are non-numeric.

 ### BINOMDIST
 Returns the individual term binomial distribution probability.